-The Company which had approached the Hon'ble High Court of Madras (Court) in 2013 by filing a writ petition prohibiting Department of Telecommunications (DOT) from levying a license fee on non-licensed activities obtained stay of the demands.
-The Hon'ble Court restrained DoT from recovering the license fee in respect of non-telecom activities and the case is pending for hearing
+The Company which had approached the Hon'ble Madras High Court in 2013 by filing a writ petition prohibiting Department of Telecommunications (DOT) from levying a license fee on non-licensed activities obtained stay of the demands.
+The Hon'ble Madras High Court restrained DOT from recovering the license fee in respect of non-telecom activities and the case is pending for hearing.

-The Company believes that it has adequate legal defenses against the demand raised by DoT and that the ultimate outcome of these actions will not have a material adverse effect on the Company's financial position and result of operations.
-ISPAI, association representing the internet service providers including the company issued a letter to DoT stating that the Hon'ble Supreme Court judgement dated 24.10.2019 is not applicable to Internet Service Providers and the license conditions are different.

-The Company which had received notices for earlier years from DoT claiming Licence fee on the total Income (including income from Non Licensed activities) has already responded to these notices stating that licence fees are not payable on income from non-licensed activities.
-The Company believes that it has adequate legal defenses against these notices and that the ultimate outcome of these actions may not have a material adverse effect on the Company's financial position and result of operations.
+The Company believes that it has adequate legal defense against the demand raised by DOT and that the ultimate outcome of these actions will not have a material adverse effect on the Company's financial position and result of operations.
+ISPAI, association representing the internet service providers including the company issued a letter to DOT stating that the Supreme Court judgement dated October 24, 2019 is not applicable to Internet Service Providers and the license conditions are different.
+The Company which had received notices for earlier years from DoT claiming license fee on the total Income (including income from Non Licensed activities) has already responded to these notices stating that license fees are not payable on income from non-licensed activities.

-DoT in its written submission made before the Hon'ble Supreme Court had clearly mentioned that non telecom revenue would stand excluded from the purview of the gross revenue.
+It is important to point out that DOT in its written submission made before the Hon'ble Supreme Court had clearly mentioned that non telecom revenue would stand excluded from the purview of the gross revenue.
 In 2017, the Hon'ble Tripura High Court held that Service Providers are not liable to pay license fee on the income accruing from other businesses.